dmd-program/dmd-300-sp17/creating-a-pecha-kucha-style-pitch.md

-# Creating a Pecha Kucha Style Pitch
+# Creating a pecha-kucha presentation